-Participants for this pilot will receive an 18-month license for ThingLink and a training session presented by the Instructional Design and Technology team on May 11, 2023.
+Participants for this pilot will receive an 18-month license for ThingLink and a training session presented by the Instructional Design and Technology team in October 2023.
 Lunch will be included in this hands-on workshop.

 Explore the examples below to review a few examples of ThingLink’s capabilities and how it might be leveraged to provide engaging, exciting content grounded in inclusive teaching strategies.